asm-products/artfactum/CONTRIBUTING.md

     Since this is probably the first time you're running this command it's going to take a while to download the VM box.

 ###Install the required gems
-Once the the Vagrant up is finished
+When the Vagrant up is finished
       Vagrant ssh
       cd /vagrant/
       bundle install

 ###Setup Environment
       cp database.example.yml database.yml